Here's a project I was tempted to mention on 6502.org -- but it makes more sense to post it here!

 Attachment:

-6809 computer block diagram.gif [ 15.95 KiB | Viewed 13230 times ]
+6809 computer block diagram.gif

 here.

-The data fetched can be output as a character-oriented display or in bit-mapped mode.
-In bit-mapped mode, each byte fetched from memory contains four adjacent bit fields.
+- In bit-mapped mode, each byte fetched from memory contains four adjacent two-bit fields.
 Each two-bit field corresponds to one pixel on screen.
 The two-bit value acts as a lookup, selecting one of four gray-scale values stored in a 74_670 register file used as a "palette" RAM.
 The DAC is a simple weighted resistor network.
-In character mode basic ASCII encoding applies when bit 7 of the character is clear.
-Two options are associated with bit 7 being set.
-Either reverse video appears (courtesy of an XOR gate, not shown), or else custom characters are selected which have been uploaded to the RAM portion of the Character Generator.

 Operating two processors from a single memory array involves some fancy footwork in regard to interrupt vectors.
 In order to provide vectors which are specific to each CPU, one CPU has the top portion of its address map slightly distorted.
-An XOR gate in address line A8 inverts that signal when the top 512 bytes of RAM are addressed.
-The effect is to exchange the 256-byte page at $FF00 with the page at $F
+Whenever that CPU accesses the top 512 bytes in the 64K range, an XOR gate in address line A8 inverts that signal before it gets sent to RAM.
+The effect is to exchange the 256-byte page at $F

-E00, from one CPU's point of view.
+E00, but only from one CPU's point of view.
 Each CPU thinks its vectors are fetched from page $FF00 but -- like the phantom DMA controller mentioned earlier -- it's all done with smoke and mirrors!

-I'm pleased to dust off this project (literally) and present it to the anycpu.org forum.
+Today I'm happy to dust off this project (literally) and present it to the anycpu.org forum.
 The unit itself may be somewhat the worse for wear -- I notice quite a few IC's have gotten "borrowed" over the years -- and my memory of the details is spotty, but I'll do my best to answer questions if there are any.

 cheers